 All RBC units intended for transfusion (including exchange transfusion) to patients with SCD or thalassemia should be the freshest units available.
-If the anticoagulant is
+If the anticoagulant is:

-- 1. CPDA, then the unit should not expire within 21 days (preferred) or within 14 days (if necessary). - 2.
-Adsol, then the unit should not expire within 28 days (preferred) or within 21 days (if necessary).
+- 1. CPDA, then the unit should not expire within 21 days (preferred) but no more than 2 weeks remaining before their expiration date. - 2.
+Adsol, then the unit should not expire within 28 days (preferred) but no more than 2 weeks remaining before their expiration date.

-If a banded pre-transfusion sample for a sickle cell disease or thalassemia patient consists of a T&S only, then two RBC units will be crossmatched per policy, regardless of whether the patient has alloantibodies.
+If a banded pre-transfusion sample for a sickle cell disease or thalassemia patient consists of a T&S only, then two RBC units should be held and made available for crossmatch to the patient regardless of whether the patient has alloantibodies when possible.